camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 3. Don’t rely on an ACID transaction manager spanning multiple steps or resources.
 4. Don’t expose Camunda API (REST or Java) to other services or front-end applications.
 5. Use primitive variable types or JSON payloads only (no XML or serialized Java objects).
 6. Use simple expressions or plug-in FEEL.
-FEEL is the only supported expression language in Camunda 8.
+FEEL is the only supported expression language in Camunda Platform 8.
 JSONPath is also relatively easy to translate to FEEL.
 Avoid using special variables in expressions, e.g. `execution` or `task`.
-7. Use your own user interface or Camunda Forms; the other form mechanisms are not supported out-of-the-box in Camunda 8.
+7. Use your own user interface or Camunda Forms; the other form mechanisms are not supported out-of-the-box in Camunda Platform 8.
 8. Avoid using any implementation classes from Camunda; generally, those with \*.impl.\* in their package name.
 9. Avoid using engine plugins.

-We also recommend reviewing [BPMN elements supported in Camunda 8](/components/modeler/bpmn/bpmn-coverage.md), though any feature gap will likely be closed soon.
+We also recommend reviewing [BPMN elements supported in Camunda Platform 8](/components/modeler/bpmn/bpmn-coverage.md), though any feature gap will likely be closed soon.

 [Execution Listeners](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#execution-listener) and [Task Listeners](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#task-listener) are areas in Camunda Platform 8 that are still under discussion.
 Currently, those use cases need to be solved slightly differently.
 Depending on your use case, the following Camunda Platform 8 features can be used: